mnelson4/printmyblog/readme.txt

 = 3.18.3 October 18, 2022 =
 * Bugfix: fix resizing page sizes
+* Aesthetic: all images and figures in Haller designs snap to nearest page edge by default

 = 3.18.2 October 17, 2022 =
 * Compatibility: have WPML translate new design settings in Haller Tabloid design